gamesbook/pyprototypr/docs/card_decks.rst

   file
 - the names for a ``Matrix`` command must appear as a list assigned to the *labels* property
-- the names for a "list of lists" must appear as the first list
+- the names for a "list of lists" must appear in the first list

 The ``Data`` command uses different properties to reference these sources: